January 15, 2025

 .

-The two of the worst performing service sector components in recent months have been automobile insurance and auto repairs which in the past year have risen 12.7% and 7.8%, respectively.
+The two of the worst performing service sector components in recent months have been automobile insurance and auto repairs which in the past year have risen 11.3% and 7.2%, respectively.
 With respect to the automobile insurance category, higher car prices, rising car repair costs (largely labor), an increase in disaster-related claims, and theft and vandalism in high crime areas of big cities are the primary factors behind the gain.
+While both categories have been rising very rapidly, they have both slowed down in the past three months which is another reason why the inflation rate should slow in the months ahead.

 Typically, M-2 rises at about a 6.0% pace.
 But when the Fed purchased $4.0 trillion of government securities back in the spring of 2020, money growth soared.
 It continued to grow rapidly right up through March of 2022.
 Since then the Fed has been shrinking its portfolio and that has caused the money supply to decline.
-Currently, the level of M-2 stands $0.5 trillion higher than its desired 6.0% growth path.
-That means that the economy currently has $0.5 trillion more liquidity than it needs.
+Currently, the level of M-2 stands $0.4 trillion higher than its desired 6.0% growth path.
+That means that the economy currently has $0.4 trillion more liquidity than it needs.
 If the Fed continues to shrink its portfolio the excess liquidity should be nearly eliminated in the months ahead which should allow the inflation rate to continue to shrink.

 Stephen Slifer